sarahcolbert/gsemGWAS/README.md

 Use the script [cat_results.sbatch](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/cat_results.sbatch) to combine all of your results files into one set of summary statistics for a common factor.
 This file will be saved as CF_sumstats.csv.

 To compile your results into multiple sets of summary statistics for multiple factors, you may wish to use the script [cat_results_3Fs.sbatch](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/cat_results_3Fs.sbatch).

+Please check that columns match up and all necessary results are in the concatenated files before deleting the results files split by sumstats sets.

 ## Step 5: Calculate Neff for latent factors
 You can calculate the effective sample size for each latent factor using the scripts [calc_Neff.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/calc_Neff.R) and [calc_Neff.sbatch](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/calc_Neff.sbatch).
 Effective sample size is calculated using the code from the [genomic-SEM wiki](https://github.com/MichelNivard/GenomicSEM/wiki/4.-Common-Factor-GWAS) and the equation developed by [Mallard et al.](https://www.biorxiv.org/content/10.1101/603134v1.abstract)